SwitzerlandOfficial Name: Swiss Confederation

 For an excellent source of information regarding tourism in Switzerland, please refer to: www.myswitzerland.com.
 This site includes information on special rail passes, transport, hotel ratings, events, and weekly top news.

 Excellent medical care is widely available.
-Good information on vaccinations and other health precautions may be obtained via the CDC website.
-For information about outbreaks of infectious diseases abroad, consult the infectious diseases section of the World Health Organization (WHO) website.
-The WHO website also contains additional health information for travelers, including detailed country-specific health information.
+You can find detailed information on vaccinations and other health precautions on the CDC website.
+For information about outbreaks of infectious diseases abroad, consult the World Health Organization (WHO) website, which contains additional health information for travelers, including detailed country-specific health information.

 Travel & Transportation